About

 Harsh Shah

-Harsh Shah is a PhD student mainly working on heavy-ion applications of the DIPSY and Pythia8 programs in the Ariadne project.
+Harsh Shah wss a PhD student mainly working on heavy-ion applications of the Pythia8 programs.

 Robin Törnkvist